tejlibre/ActionFPS-Book/glossary.md

 A list of players who have completed achievements, most important achievement first.

+## HI-SKILL

+Predecessor to ActionFPS from 2009-2010.

+## Illuminati

+Drakas, Lucas, Sanzouille.
+Existence of other members cannot be confirmed nor denied.

 ## Inter

 A game between skilled players on a private server.
 Typically 3vs3 but may be 2vs2 or 4vs4.